 1. Sending surveys too often leads to low response rates

-If your teams have to constantly answer employee engagement pulse survey questions, they’re likely to stop replying.
+If your teams have to constantly answer employee engagement survey questions, they’re likely to stop replying.
 What’s the point if they gave feedback recently but nothing’s happened?
 They want to see action and change.

 2. Too many surveys = more work than you can handle

 The feedback you get from employee experiences won’t have much use if you don’t have the time to implement it.
 It’s fine if they just want more stationery, but if they’ve got a more nuanced issue with the work culture, it’ll take longer to deal with.
 Either way they want to see the result before another survey goes out.
 Feedback is just the start of the process - give yourself time to make meaningful change for your employees.

 3. Don’t ask the same questions over and over again

 It might sound obvious but we’ve seen it happen.
 Not only are some people sending out surveys too often, they’re asking the same questions that their employees have already taken the time to reply to.
 It compounds the problem and means you'll never improve employee engagement even further.

 Some people describe pulse surveys like you are “always listening.”
 Do it wrong though, and you’re more likely to give the impression that you’re “always asking, never listening.”

 When pulse surveys go wrong